 A team of physician-scientists at the Ronald O. Perelman and Claudia Cohen Center for Reproductive Medicine obtained the first embryo from the frozen ovarian tissue of a breast cancer patient.
 The achievement increases the possibility for women and girls who undergo chemotherapy, radiation, or other ovary-damaging treatments to have their ovaries frozen in an effort to possibly restore fertility or reverse menopause at a later date.

 The NewYork-Presbyterian Alexandra Cohen Hospital for Women and Newborns opens on the top six floors of the NewYork-Presbyterian David H. Koch Center.
 The state-of-the-art facility is dedicated to providing high-quality, individualized care to pregnant women and their babies before, during, and after childbirth—including advanced care for high-risk pregnancies.
 For newborns who require extra support, the new hospital’s Level IV NICU is the first in New York City to have a dedicated MRI and operating room within the unit.
-The hospital is made possible by a $75 million gift from the Steven & Alexandra Cohen Foundation.

 Scroll to See NewYork-Presbyterian’s History